Fresno Nursing Home

 Suppose, for example, that the nursing home neglects your loved one medically by failing to provide the medications your loved one needs every day.
 A condition your loved one once managed just fine through medication gets out of control, leading to a host of health problems.
 Your loved one may require additional medications or even hospitalization to get the illness or condition back under control.

-On the other hand, if your loved one suffers an injury as a result of neglect in their nursing home, your family may have direct medical bills associated with that injury: emergency transportation and treatment, surgical setting of any broken bones, and hospitalization while your loved one recovers.
 Some seniors may need to go to an advanced care facility for a while following a serious injury to increase their level of care and help them receive rehabilitation services.
 They may then need continued physical or occupational therapy to help them cope with the impact of those injuries.

 Compensation For Moving Expenses

-Some seniors no longer wish to remain in the same nursing home after they suffer neglect.
-Others may need to move to a nursing home that offers additional care services, including more in-depth medical treatment.
 If your loved one needs to move to another nursing home because of the neglect they suffered, the nursing home that neglected your loved one may bear responsibility for the expenses associated with that move.
 The nursing home that perpetrated that neglect may also bear responsibility for any increased expenses associated with the new nursing home.

 Reparations For Your Loved One’s Pain And Suffering